Linux For Normies (from a normie's point of view)

 !Linux is only used for running servers.

 There might be some truth to that statment.
-People run Linux on their servers because it comes with more advantanges than the other contenders.
+Companies often run Linux on their servers because it offers many advantages compared to its contenders.
 (Linux is known for being secure and free)

 There are certain Linux distributions made specifically just for that purpose yet most of the linux distros you will encounter will be dedicated towards regular desktop usage.